-In general, a person with income at 200 percent of the poverty line or less would be better off enrolling in a silver plan and taking advantage of the cost-sharing reduction.
-For example, if John (who has income equal to 200 percent of the poverty line) used his premium tax credit to purchase a gold plan, he would pay more for his share of the premium — a total of roughly $200 per month if the gold plan costs $6,000 per year — than he would pay for the silver plan with a cost-sharing reduction.
+In general, a person with income at or below 200 percent of the poverty line would be better off enrolling in a silver plan and taking advantage of the cost-sharing reduction.
+For example, if John (who has income equal to 200 percent of the poverty line) used his premium tax credit to purchase a gold plan, he would pay more for his share of the premium — $132 per month if the gold plan costs $6,000 per year — than he would pay for the silver plan with a cost-sharing reduction.
 Moreover, under the cost-sharing reduction variation of the standard silver plan John is eligible to receive, the cost-sharing charges would also be lower compared to a gold plan.
-The gold plan has an actuarial value of 80 percent (with, say, a $600 deductible and $25 physician-visit copayments), while the cost-sharing reduction John can get would make an 87 percent actuarial value plan available to him (with a $250 deductible and $15 physician copayments in our example).
+The gold plan has an actuarial value of 80 percent (with, say, a $1,000 deductible and $30 physician-visit copayments), while the cost-sharing reduction John can get would make an 87 percent actuarial value plan available to him (with a $650 deductible and $20 physician copayments in our example).
 So, in this case, John would clearly be better off from a pure cost perspective buying a silver plan and taking advantage of the cost-sharing reduction because it would mean paying less toward the premium and paying less out-of-pocket when he uses health care services.

 If John’s income were at 225 percent of the poverty line, the decision may not be as clear.
-He would be eligible for a 73 percent actuarial value version of the silver plan, but the difference between cost-sharing charges under that plan and the 70 percent standard silver plan are not likely to be dramatic.
-If John wants more generous coverage and can manage to pay a higher premium, he might decide to choose an 80 percent gold plan.
+He would be eligible for a 73 percent actuarial value version of the silver plan, but the difference between cost-sharing charges under that plan and the 70 percent actuarial value standard silver plan are not likely to be dramatic.
+If John wants more generous coverage and can manage to pay a higher premium, he might decide to choose a gold plan (which has an 80 percent actuarial value).

 Does someone have to take the premium tax credit in advance in order to receive the cost-sharing reduction?